-At YouthCode summer coding and robotics camps, students learn computer science concepts while programming computers.
+At YouthCode summer coding and robotics camps, students learn computer science concepts while having loads of fun.
 All camps are instructor-led with hands-on project time for students to apply their new knowledge and skills.
-Students will also take part in digital citizenship discussions to help them safely navigate today's digital world.
-There will be plenty of unplugged activities to keep the students active.
+There will be plenty of unplugged activities to keep everyone active.
 All summer camp registrations include snacks and drinks, use of computers and accessories, all materials and camp souvenirs.

 Students learn basic coding in Scratch to create a sports commercial, simulate extreme sports, develop games and more.
 [Age 9+]